Hour of Power

 Hour of Power is a weekly American Evangelist television program broadcast from Shepherd's Grove Presbyterian Church in Irvine, California, near Los Angeles.
-It is one of the most watched religious broadcasts in the world, seen by approximately two million viewers.
+It was formerly one of the most watched religious broadcasts in the world, seen by approximately two million viewers at its peak.
 It was formerly broadcast from the Crystal Cathedral in Garden Grove, California.

 The program was founded and first hosted by Robert H. Schuller.
 It is currently hosted by Bobby Schuller, who is Robert H. Schuller's grandson.

 The program is normally one hour long, but some networks broadcast an edited 30-minute program.

 History

-The program first aired on February 8, 1970, as a church service of the Garden Grove Community Church (Reformed Church in America).
-By the 1980s, it was the most-watched weekly religious program in living rooms across America.
-It was originally hosted by the elder Schuller; the younger Schuller hosted it from 2006 to 2008.
+The Garden Grove Community Church of the Reformed Church in America aired its first televised worship under the Hour of Power name on February 8, 1970.
+By the 1980s, it was the most-watched weekly religious program in the United States.
+Originally hosted by the Robert H. Schuller, his son and frequent co-host Robert A. Schuller hosted it from 2006 to 2008.

-On July 9, 2008, the presidency of the church was shifted from Robert H. Schuller to his son-in-law, Jim Coleman.
-On October 26, 2008, it was announced that Schuller had removed his son, Robert A. Schuller, as teaching pastor, but allowed him to remain as the Crystal Cathedral's senior pastor.
+On October 26, 2008, it was announced that the elder Schuller had removed his son as the program’s host and Crystal Cathedral Ministries’ teaching pastor, but allowed him to remain as the church’s senior pastor.
 Robert H. Schuller said that he wanted to take the ministry in a different direction and for the foreseeable future would use guest speakers for the weekly services rather than his son.
 Well-known speakers who were used in the early stages of the new format included Lee Strobel, John C. Maxwell, and Bill Hybels.
 On November 29, 2008, the church announced that the younger Schuller had resigned.